Achievement Preparatory Academy participates in the National School Lunch Program (NSLP) and School Breakfast Program (SBP).

 USDA Nondiscrimination Statement

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 Office of the Assistant Secretary for Civil Rights